 Without Visual Studio, through the Standalone Report Designer - the result is a TRDX|TRDP file containing a Telerik.Reporting.Report object serialized in plain|compressed XML;

-Our recommendation is to create a separate ClassLibrary project to hold your reports designed in Visual Studio, which will ease their maintenance and usage in different projects.
+Our recommendation is to create a separate ClassLibrary project (or just use the Report Library project template) to hold your reports designed in Visual Studio, which will ease their maintenance and usage in different projects.
 The available Visual Studio Project templates and wizard will guide you in the process of creating reports and adding Report Viewers.
 You can search for them in the Reporting category of VS templates.
 Report Wizards and dialogs are shared between Report Designers.